rum1887/WasmEdge/docs/book/en/src/write_wasm/c/quickstart.md

 # Getting Started

+This part has moved to https://wasmedge.org/docs/develop/c/hello_world.
+Please use our new docs

+---

 This chapter describes how you can compile your C program to WebAssembly and then run it in WasmEdge runtime.

 ## Prerequisites